 Since March 2020, the use of video chat for customer service has surged by an astounding 70%.

 It means that video is fast becoming a common customer contact channel - and a very popular one at that.

 So, why is this the case?

-The reason why customers love video is simple: businesses who offer it are bringing their in-store experience online.
+The reason why customers love video is simple: businesses who offer it are bringing their in-store, real-life experience online.

 It also makes it far easier to achieve meaningful communication and understanding - wherever your customers are based.